 Sometimes these choices work well; other times plants fail to thrive or become invasive and harm other plantings.
 However, to create a successful xeriscape garden, planning and design are essential.
 A little bit of wisdom from ancient Native American practices doesn’t hurt either.

 Mapping Your Domain

-Denver Water says the first step in xeriscape is to draft a map of what exists – plants, structures and water sources -- in the area you want to renovate for greater water conservation.
-We agree.
+The first step in xeriscape is to draft a map of what exists – plants, structures and water sources -- in the area you want to renovate for greater water conservation.
 Planning helps you make better choices, which saves time, money and effort as well as water.

 Matters to consider include analyzing what areas of the yard are sunniest, shadiest, dampest and driest.
 Regarding existing plants, you need to determine which water hogs should stay and which should go.
 Then you can begin deciding how to create zones in the yard for varying levels of watering and select new plants appropriate for those areas.

 This planning process won’t happen in a day.